monikase/Data-Analytics-Projects/_11-Chess Assignment/Chess Assignment.md

       - If successful, print confirmation and exit the loop.

 **2. Get up to 16 black pieces from console:**
-   - Prompt user to enter a black piece and its position.
+   - In each iteration prompt user to enter a black piece and its position.
       - If the user enters "done", exit the loop.
       - Otherwise, parse the input using **parse_piece_input()**.
    - If the input is valid:
       - Extract the piece name and position.
       - Check that the position is not the same as the white piece's.